• Skip to primary navigation

 Step 1

 • Rub two pieces of ribbon together, they should move easily.
-There is not much friction between two smooth surfaces.
+There is not much friction between the two smooth surfaces.

 • Now try to rub two pieces of velcro together, it should be much harder, frictional forces are greater when rough surfaces are in contact.